 No Manual Operation

-This model has all the features that a robot vacuum should.
+This model has all the features that a robot vacuum should have.
 You can schedule it to start and clean automatically, or set it with a remote and leave it to run without assistance.
 It requires absolutely no effort from you.